 • undertake online safeguarding training provided by us or give evidence that you've already completed suitable safeguarding training elsewhere

-If your chaperone licence is about to expire, you can apply to renew it.
+If your chaperone licence is about to expire, you can apply to renew it if there is 6 months left on your current licence.

 We can only accept renewals if you currently hold a chaperone licence issued by us.
 If you've moved to Derbyshire and hold a chaperone licence from another authority, then you must apply for a new chaperone licence.

-You're not required to attend the training session or provide references.
+You're not required to attend the chaperone training session nor provide references.

-All our training sessions are held at County Hall, Matlock from 6pm to 8:30pm.
-We're currently unable to provide training at alternative venues.
+All our training sessions are held at County Hall, Matlock from 6pm to 8.30pm.
+We're unable to provide training at other venues.

-The training presentation takes roughly 1.5 hours, but we allow extra time in order for us to process your ID documents at the same time.
-When you attend the training session, you'll be required to bring 3 pieces of ID in order for us to verify your DBS to proceed with a DBS check.
-Failure to bring the correct ID will lead to delays in us being able to issue your chaperone licence as we must see your photo ID in person.
+The training presentation takes about 1.5 hours, but we allow extra time so we can process your ID at the same time.
+When you attend the training session, you'll need to bring 3 ID documents so we can verify your identity and proceed with a DBS check.

 We're unable to accept references from family members.